Ukiiki/Daily-Delight/README.md

 # Daily-Delight
-A SOAP journaling platform for Christian disciple
+A SOAP journaling platform for Jesus disciples